KivicHud/HudControl/BootLogoChange/README.md

 ## Apply boot logo via HudBootAnimation

-Please note that the System version of Kivic HUD is less than 2.1.0, you need to update HUD firmware.
+Please note that if the System version of Kivic HUD is less than 2.1.0, you need to update HUD firmware.

 * Plug Kivic hud into your computer.
 * Run HudBootAnimation.exe and wait until USB device detected.